MajorcaDevs/mdbackup/docs/configuration.md

 #### strategy

 The strategy defines which compression algorithm is going to be used.
-Currently, the algorithms supported are `gzip` (which requires `gzip` to be installed) and `xz` (which requires `xz` to be installed).
+Currently, the algorithms supported are `gzip` (which requires `gzip` to be installed), `xz` (which requires `xz` to be installed) and the rest of compression algorithms found in [compress actions](./actions/compress.md).

 In general, a lot of Linux distributions includes these commands, as well as in macOS.
 But it's worth to check their existence before using them.